jronallo/jronallo.github.com/source/_posts/2013-02-09-using-the-webvtt-ruby-gem-to-display-subtitles-on-the-page.markdown

 <b>location</b> of the book.
 ```

+Every WebVTT file begins with the line "WEBVTT" followed by a series of cues separated by a blank line.
 For more on the format used here and the other features of this file format, [see the WebVTT specification](http://dev.w3.org/html5/webvtt/).

-We'll just use [pry](http://pryrepl.org/) for now.
+We'll use [pry](http://pryrepl.org/) to show how to read in a file for parsing and manipulation of the cue text.

 ```bash
 $ pry